 In addition, industrial biotech could have several advantages when compared to biopharmaceuticals, such as a shorter time to reach commercialization and less uncertainty in the end results.

-“In medical biotech, when you reach Phase 3, you have already invested a few hundred million euros, and only then you know if it‘s worth something or not.
+“In medical biotech, when you reach phase III, you have already invested a few hundred million euros, and only then you know if it‘s worth something or not.
 In industrial biotech we don’t have a binary at the very end of the investment.
 You have a lot of improvements that go gradually,” Michael Krel, Principal at investment firm Sofinnova Partners, told me.

-Krel is dedicated to a fund of Sofinnova that, with €125M, is currently the largest fund dedicated exclusively to industrial biotech.
+Krel works on a fund of Sofinnova’s that, with €125M, is currently the largest fund dedicated exclusively to industrial biotech.

-Despite the VC’s confidence in the potential of industrial biotech, Krel acknowledges that the field is still quite new, and therefore needs to face several challenges.
+Despite the VC’s confidence in the potential of industrial biotech, Krel acknowledges that the field is still quite undeveloped, and therefore faces several challenges.

 “For a good project, especially in Europe, you will find money at the early stage, but it will be very difficult to raise money at a later stage of the venture,” he said.
 “This is an issue, because you need to reach that stage to become profitable.
 There is a gap in terms of investment at the very late stage of the value chain, and this is true for Europe and the US.”

-“The way to circumvent that is that the investors adapt their business model.
+“The way to circumvent that is by investors adapting their business model.
 Either focus on biology as a service, or go for much higher-value chemicals, where, instead of building a €50M plant, you build a first €4M plant that is already profitable, and then you can build on that.”

 However, that might not be entirely bad news for him.
 “As an investor, we don’t want to follow the pack – we want to be just a little bit ahead of it.
 If you want to surf the wave, you need to be before the wave, not after it.
 But you still need to have other people that come with you.”